ReConnect Funding to Connect 1,326 Rural Georgia Households to High-Speed Internet e-Connectivity

-BAY SPRINGS, Miss., Oct.
-5, 2020– The Trump Administration today announced that the United States Department of Agriculture (USDA) is investing $4.6 million to provide broadband service in unserved and underserved rural areas in Mississippi.
-This investment is part of the $550 million that Congress allocated to the second round of the ReConnect Program.
+CLAXTON, Ga., Jan.
+7, 2021 – The Trump Administration today announced that the United States Department of Agriculture (USDA) is investing $4.6 million to provide broadband service in unserved and underserved rural areas in Georgia.
+This investment is part of the $550 million Congress allocated to the second round of the ReConnect Program.

-Bay Springs Telephone Company, Inc. will use a $4.6 million grant to deploy a fiber-to-the-premises network to connect 5,139 people, 69 businesses, 77 farms, three fire stations, two post offices, two health care facilities and five educational facilities to high-speed broadband internet in Jasper, Jones, Newton, Lauderdale and Smith counties in Mississippi.
+Pembroke Telephone Company Inc. will use a $4.6 million ReConnect grant to deploy a fiber-to-the-premises network.
+This network will connect 3,554 people, 73 farms and 19 businesses to high-speed broadband internet in Evans and Tattnall counties in Georgia.

 In March 2018, Congress provided $600 million to USDA to expand broadband infrastructure and services in rural America.
 On Dec.
 13, 2018, Secretary Perdue announced the rules of the program, called “ReConnect,” including how the loans and grants will be awarded to help build broadband infrastructure in rural America.

 In Round One of the ReConnect Program, USDA invested $698 million to bring high-speed broadband e-Connectivity to approximately 167,000 households, 17,000 rural small businesses and farms, and more than 500 health care centers, educational facilities and critical community facilities located in 33 states.
-To learn more about individual investments in round one, read USDA’s Broadband ReConnect Program report.
+To learn more about individual investments, read USDA’s Broadband ReConnect Program report (PDF, 4 MB).

 USDA received 11 Round Two ReConnect Program applications that are eligible for the $100 million Congress allocated to the program through the CARES Act.